Tripura: Healthcare

 Healthcare in Tripura features a universal health care system run by the Ministry of Health & Family Welfare of the Government of Tripura.
 The health care infrastructure is divided into three tiers – the primary health care network, a secondary care system comprising district and sub-divisional hospitals and tertiary hospitals providing speciality and super speciality care.
 As of 2010–11, there are 17 hospitals, 11 rural hospitals and community health centres, 79 primary health centres, 635 sub-centres/dispensaries, 7 blood banks and 7 blood storage centres in the state.
 Homeopathic and Ayurvedic styles of medicine are also popular in the state.
 The National Family Health Survey – 3 conducted in 2005–06 revealed that 20% of the residents of Tripura do not generally use government health facilities, and prefers the private medical sector.
 This is overwhelmingly less than the national level, where 65.6% do not rely on government facilities.
 As in the rest of India, Tripura residents also cite poor quality of care as the most frequent reason for non-reliance over the public health sector.
 Other reasons include distance of the public sector facilities, long waiting time, and inconvenient hours of operation.
 As of 2010, the state's performance in major public health care indices, such as birth rate, infant mortality rate and total fertility rate is better than the national average.
-The state is vulnerable to epidemics of malaria, diarrhea, Japanese encephalitis and meningitis.
+The state is vulnerable to epidemics of malaria, diarrhoea, Japanese encephalitis and meningitis.
 In summer 2014 the state witnessed a major malaria outbreak.

 Demographics

 Population

 Tripura ranks second to Assam as the most populous state in North East India.
 According to the provisional results of 2011 census of India, Tripura has a population of 3,671,032 with 1,871,867 males and 1,799,165 females.
 It constitutes 0.3% of India's population.
 The sex ratio of the state is 961 females per thousand males, higher than the national ratio 940.
-The density of population is 350 persons per square kilometre.
-The literacy rate of Tripura in 2011 was 87.75%, higher than the national average 74.04%, and third best among all the states.
+The population density is 350 persons per square kilometre.
+The literacy rate of Tripura in 2011 was 87.75%, above the national average of 74.04%, and third highest among all the states.

-Tripura ranked sixth in Human Development Index (HDI) among 35 states and union territories of India, according to 2006 estimate by India's Ministry of Women and Child Development; the HDI of Tripura was 0.663, better than the all-India HDI 0.605.
+Tripura ranked sixth in Human Development Index (HDI) among 35 states and union territories of India, according to the 2006 estimate by India's Ministry of Women and Child Development; the HDI of Tripura was 0.663, better than the all-India HDI of 0.605.

 In 2011, the police in Tripura recorded 5,803 cognisable offences under the Indian Penal Code, a number second only to Assam (66,714) in North East India.
 The crime rate in the state was 158.1 per 100,000 people, less than the all-India average of 192.2.
 However, 2010 reports showed that the state topped all the states for crime against women, with a rate of 46.5 per 100,000 people, significantly more than the national rate of 18.